Restructuring

 To discuss how we can help your business with restructuring, please get in touch.

-Our business restructuring services
+Our business restructuring expertise

 Restructuring businesses

 Where there is the need to alter the way the share capital or assets of a company are held, it is important to get expert legal advice.
-Our corporate lawyers can advise you on the various options for restructuring your business, then guide you through the whole corporate restructuring process effectively and efficiently.
+Our corporate lawyers can advise you on the various options for restructuring your business, and then guide you through the whole corporate restructuring process effectively and efficiently.

 Restructuring business groups

 Moving assets around within a business group can have a number of advantages, such as strengthening the group as a whole or allowing it to operate more efficiently.
-Our business restructuring lawyers have particular experience in restructuring business groups, so can provide the high-level expertise needed to achieve success.
+Our business restructuring lawyers have particular experience in restructuring business groups, so we can provide the high-level expertise needed to achieve success.

 Demergers